 Have you ever read a book so good you didn’t want it to end?
 Has it left you wondering what to read next?
 Allow me to introduce you to the world of read-alikes: book recommendations based on books you already know you love.
 The book blogging world is full of people suggesting read-alikes, so I thought today I’d try my hand at it.
-Some of these are a little obvious, I’ll grant you, but others I like to think are a bit different, suggestions you wouldn’t normally consider for yourself.
-Here are my ten read-alike book recommendations…
+Some of these are a little obvious, I’ll grant you, but others I like to think are a bit outside the box.
+Here are my ten read-alike book recommendations.

 If you liked Paper Towns by John Green, then try… Fangirl by Rainbow Rowell

 John Green is a YA juggernaut, and I don’t know a single reader in that genre who hasn’t picked up at least one of his books.
 Rainbow Rowell is perhaps a lesser-known alternative, but if you liked Paper Towns, then Fangirl will probably be right up your alley.
 Fangirl is the story of Cath, a recent high-school graduate headed to university and trying to find her place in the world.
 She struggles with whether her passion for fanfiction is “legitimate”, but has to set her own anxieties aside when dealing with her family members’ mental health issues.

 If you liked To Kill A Mockingbird by Harper Lee, then try… I Know Why The Caged Bird Sings by Maya Angelou

 To Kill A Mockingbird is beloved by millions of readers, young and old alike.
 Even though it deals with some really tough subject matter – violence, racism, and injustice – there’s a river of hope that runs throughout.
 I Know Why The Caged Bird Sings is a coming-of-age autobiography that deals with many of these same issues in a similar setting, and with an equally optimistic promise – with inner strength (and a love of literature) you can overcome terrible hardship.